Is The 5x5 Workout Program Good for Building Mass?

 Low reps for building muscle mass?

-When you are first starting in the gym, or even just looking to switch up your training, chances are a new training program is just what you need.
+When you are first starting in the gym, or even just looking to switch up your training routine, chances are a new training program is just what you need.
 When you look into new training programs, a lot of times they will incorporate the 5×5 strength program.
-It is one of the most popular training programs in the industry, whether it be for powerlifting or bodybuilding.
+It is one of the most popular training programs in the industry, whether it be for powerlifting or something else such as bodybuilding.
 The bodybuilding legend himself, Arnold Schwarzenegger even praises the 5x5 workout routine in his book, the Encyclopedia of Modern Bodybuilding.

 Now, while there is plenty of praise and popularity surrounding the 5x5 programs, there is just as much criticism for its volume, saying that it is not enough to build muscle and strength.
 When it comes to training volume, there still does not appear to be a definite answer in terms of what the sweet spot exactly is for muscle growth.
 The original understanding was that the number of reps completed determined the outcome of your workout, and what we mean by that is the idea was that low reps under a heavy load developed strength whereas high reps under a low load would improve muscular endurance.